Che Tour History – With a week until the Che Bike Tour launch a little history on the divisive figure central to our journey – Che Guevara!

 So which one is he?
 Inspirational revolutionary or Fanatical killer?
 It is also so hard discussing history so recent, viewpoints are polarised and influenced so much by the media and propaganda.

 When we ride Hannibal, Lionheart or Venetians bike tours and the history is so distant – interesting and potentially inspirational but it doesn’t’ affect our lives or those in the countries we travel through.
-The Che history touches all those who live in South America and Cuba and so many people have an opinion on Che to share and it can be a very strong opinion – try asked an Italian about Hannibal and they have nothing to say even though he killed 1000s of Romans!
+The Che history touches all those who live in South America and Cuba and so many people have an opinion on Che to share and it can be a very strong viewpoint – try asked an Italian about Hannibal and they have nothing to say even though he killed 1000s of Romans!
 Ask an Englishman about Lionheart and they say he was an English hero but he hated England and wanted to sell London!
+However, ask a Muslim about Lionheart and there is another, more than reasonable opinion that he is evil and the devil!